 One of the most common problems with polymer clay is the burning of the piece.
 (I have written another article on this here, feel free to read it too).
 I have on several occasions in the past, burned my sculpture … and it has not made me happy.
 How and why did that happen?
-Because I let it in too long, or it was too close to the side walls/top of the oven and portions on the sculpture burned.
-To keep this from happening, use foil sheets to cover your work.
+Because I let it in too long, or it was too close to the side walls/top of the oven, and portions on the sculpture burned.
+To keep this from happening, use foil sheets (or foil pans) to cover your work.
 These are the foil sheets that I have in my studio.
 You can use them to cover most objects or attach two sheets together to cover a large object.
 They can also be reused hundreds of times.
 I still have one sheet that I reuse over and over and over again, it’s about a year old now.
 This one box should last you at least a year, if not longer.
 In addition and as a side note, I cover everything!
 There is nothing that goes into my polymer clay oven that isn’t covered.
 I work too long and too hard on my pieces to have accidental burning!

 Stabilize Your Unpredictable Toaster Oven

 If you use a toaster oven, the oven is most likely highly unstable and prone to spikes in temperature.
-When this happens, it will cause your polymer clay piece to crack.
+When this happens, it will cause your polymer clay piece to crack or burn.
 And this is sad, very sad.
 There’s an easy way to prevent this from happening.
-At left is a picture of my toaster oven.
+At the left is a picture of my toaster oven.
 Take a look at what I’ve done to the inside of my oven, not only does it have an oven thermometer inside, but you will also see several varying sizes of ceramic tiles.
 I purchased ceramic tiles at my local hardware store and bought them to fit the inside of my oven.
 This helps to act as an insulator to keep the oven at a more stable temperature.
 I also have a 12×12 ceramic tile block (also from my local hardware store) sitting on the top vent of my oven, again to help insulate and keep the temperature stable.